jackw3434/ArtificialLifeSimulation-Cplusplus-openGL/README.md

 Welcome to the dinosaur life simulation game.

 To Play, simply enter how many different models you want, options are herbivore, carnivore and grass.
+For each different model, enter its name and how many you want.
-Then enter how many of each model you want and how many days you want the simulation to run for.
+Then, enter how many days you want the simulation to run for.

 Gameplay:
 Dinosaurs must eat to survive until the next day.
 Carnivors eat herbivores and herbivore eat grass.
 Any Dinosaur that hasn't eaten at the end of each day wont have the energy to carry on and will starve.
-If 2 dinosaurs of the same species have eaten and meet, they will produce offspring that spawn at the start of each day, increasing the population.
 Carnivores are the red cubes, herbivores are the green cubes and grass is represented as green squares.
 ```
 The user will then be prompted to input the parameters of the simulation, upon completion the simulation will run until the end.